Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Time-inhomogeneous branching processes

-Thus, taking into account representation~\eqref{EQ_inf-gen-represent-DWzero} and using Theorem~\ref{TH_mainBCM1}, we see that it is sufficient to prove the following statement: let ${\phi:\UH\times[0,\infty)\to\Complex}$ be defined by~\eqref{eq:BF_generator-DWzero} with some $c_t,\,b_t\ge0$ and some non-negative Borel measures $\pi_t$ on $(0,\infty)$; then $\phi$ is Herglotz vector field if and only if conditions~(a) and~(b) are satisfied.
+Thus, taking into account representation~\eqref{EQ_inf-gen-represent-DWzero}, we see that it is sufficient to prove the following statement: let ${\phi:\UH\times[0,\infty)\to\Complex}$ be defined by~\eqref{eq:BF_generator-DWzero} with some $c_t,\,b_t\ge0$ and some non-negative Borel measures $\pi_t$ on $(0,\infty)$; then $\phi$ is Herglotz vector field if and only if conditions~(a) and~(b) are satisfied.